Our video walk-through can help you visualize sacroiliac joint dysfunction and the associated symptoms:

-You probably have not thought about your sacroiliac joints.
-They are not an obvious joint, like an elbow or knee, but they work hard throughout the day to enable and coordinate the transfer of weight from the upper body to the lower body.
+Your SI joints work hard throughout the day to enable and coordinate the transfer of weight from your upper body to your lower body.

-The sacroiliac joints connect the pelvic bone to the sacrum.
-They are designed to allow a minimal amount of movement and are reinforced with an interconnected network of strong ligaments and tendons.
+Additionally, sacroiliac joints are designed to allow a minimal amount of movement, and are reinforced with an interconnected network of strong ligaments and tendons.

-Sacroiliac joint dysfunction can develop if the SI joint(s) move either too much or too little.
+You may develop sacroiliac joint dysfunction if your joint(s) move either too much or too little.

-Too little movement in the joints, referred to as hypomobility, can also cause pain.
+Too little movement in your joints (referred to as hypomobility) can also cause pain.
 Hypomobility may occur as a result of a degenerative joint disease such as arthritis.

 Read more about Osteoarthritis of the Spine

-Sometimes the sacroiliac joints overcompensate for problems in nearby joints and may become painful.
-For example, it is possible for someone who has had a lumbar spinal fusion surgery to develop sacroiliac joint pain due to reduced motion in the fused lumbar spine segments.
+Another cause of sacroiliac joint pain is when your joints overcompensate for problems in nearby joints.
+For example, it is possible for someone who has undergone lumbar spinal fusion surgery to develop sacroiliac joint pain due to reduced motion in the fused lumbar spine segments.